HOW MUCH IS YOUR SEMI-TRUCK ACCIDENT WORTH?

 A semi-truck is only one of the terms used for the massive commercial trucks that roam our highways and byways.
 Other terms include big rig, 18-wheeler, tractor-trailer, and semi-trailer truck.
 Whatever name you use, however, it refers to an extremely large, heavy, and cumbersome commercial truck that is comprised of two parts:

-The tractor is the motorized front portion of the semi-truck that houses the driver’s cab and which has a coupling device that connects it to whatever kind of cargo trailer is attached behind it.
+1) Tractor — The tractor is the motorized front portion of the semi-truck that houses the driver’s cab and which has a coupling device that connects it to whatever kind of cargo trailer is attached behind it.
 This coupling device works something like a hinge that allows the tractor and the trailer to move in unison while allowing some flexibility in that movement.

-The trailer is the long rear portion of the truck that usually has a cargo area connected.
+2) Trailer — The trailer is the long rear portion of the truck that usually has a cargo area connected.
 Sometimes, tractor-trailers will pull more than one trailer, turning them into what some call “road trains” or “land trains.”

 Semi-truck accidents are exceedingly dangerous accidents, and semi-truck claims are exceedingly complicated claims.
 Your rights and the financial compensation to which you are entitled matter far too much, however, not to advocate for justice in your case aggressively.
 If a big rig leaves you injured, consult with a knowledgeable semi-accident attorney today.

-Truck Drivers vs. Noncommercial Drivers
+Truck Drivers vs Non-commercial Drivers in California

 Truck drivers are professional drivers who move gigantic vehicles across the great State of California with increasing frequency.
 As such, these drivers are held to far more exacting state and federal regulations than are noncommercial drivers (like the rest of us).